MinimalWindowsDev/simple-modbus-tcp-server/README.md

-# Enhanced Modbus TCP Server and Client
+# Industrial Modbus TCP Server and Client Simulation

-A lightweight Modbus TCP server and client implementation in C# for Windows, demonstrating interactive communication.
+A C# implementation of a Modbus TCP server and client, simulating an industrial conveyor belt system.

 ## Description

-This project provides an enhanced Modbus TCP server and client that can be compiled and run using MSBuild and the Windows Command Prompt (CMD).
-The server simulates real-world data (temperature sensors and control flags) and supports multiple Modbus functions.
-The client interacts with the server, reading data and allowing user input to modify control flags.
+This project provides a Modbus TCP server that simulates a conveyor belt system and a client that interacts with it.
+The simulation demonstrates the use of Modbus TCP in an industrial setting, allowing users to control and monitor a virtual conveyor belt system.

 ## Features

-- Server listens on port 502 (default Modbus TCP port)
-- Server simulates temperature sensor data and control flags
+- Server simulates a conveyor belt system with:
-- Server supports Read Holding Registers (0x03) and Write Single Register (0x06) functions
-- Server handles multiple client connections using threads
-- Client reads temperature and control flag data from the server
+  - Conveyor status (running/stopped)
+  - Conveyor speed control (0-100%)
+  - Item counter
+  - Emergency stop functionality
-- Client allows user to modify control flags
+- Client provides a user interface to:
+  - Monitor conveyor status, speed, and item count
+  - Start/stop the conveyor
+  - Adjust conveyor speed
+  - Activate/deactivate emergency stop
+- Uses Modbus TCP for communication
-- MSBuild project files for both server and client
+- Implemented in C# with MSBuild project files
-- Combined build script to compile and run both server and client

 ## Requirements